KarolinaSosinska/Portfolio/README.md

 ## 🎓 Projects

 ### Dare IT Challenge
-Participated in the *Dare IT Challenge*, a 7-week QA project program where I learned best practices in testing with support from mentors, culminating in a final GitHub repository assignment.
+Participated in the *Dare IT Challenge*, a 7-week QA project program where I practiced testing with support from mentors, culminating in a final GitHub repository assignment.
 This project involved:

 - Writing and documenting automated tests for the **Scouts Panel** test environment.
 - Selecting appropriate selectors and developing test cases.